xavierallem/Summary1/README.md

 Watch the video on [20 hr Learning](https://www.youtube.com/watch?v=5MgBikgcWnY).
 We follow this approach throughout our learning process.

-## Step 3 : Get tools for the program
+## Step 3 : Using Same OS to avoid OS issues
 We use Ubuntu 16.04 as our default OS.
 Please install it on to your system, so that you can work with us.